 Standard Tummy Tuck

 The next step up from the “mini” tummy tuck is the “standard” tummy tuck.
 If you have had several pregnancies, you usually need this procedure.
-Normally with this surgery, the excess skin is excised and there is repair of the underlying abdominal muscles.
+Normally with this surgery, the excess skin is excised and underlying abdominal muscles are repaired.
 The scar is usually horizontal and above the pubic area, but it is longer, extending from approximately one hip bone out to the other hip bone.